google/rekall/docs/Manual/Plugins/Incoming/DarwinVtoP.md

     ', proc_regex: 'A regex to select a process by name. (type: RegEx)

+    ', verbosity: 'An integer reflecting the amount of desired output: 0 = quiet, 10 = noisy. (type: IntParser)

-    ', virtual_address: 'The Virtual Address to examine. (type: SymbolAddress)
+    * Default: 1', virtual_address: 'The Virtual Address to examine. (type: SymbolAddress)

     '}
 class_name: DarwinVtoP